saeedalahmari3/DeepLearningRepeatability/README.md

 Testing the code for each trained model can be done as follows:
 **single-floating point precision**
 `python3 ./pytorch_code/train_singlePrecision.py -d ./data -GPU 8 -m test -iter 1`
+The trained model and model summary will be saved in a directory at the same parant folder of *data* directory.
+The name of the directory is *KerasTF_exp_SinglePrecision*
 **double-floating point precision**
 `python3 ./pytorch_code/train_doublePrecision.py -d ./data -GPU 8 -m test -iter 1`
+The trained model and model summary will be saved in a directory at the same parant folder of *data* directory.
+The name of the directory is *KerasTF_exp_DoublePrecision*
 # 2. Tensorflow and Keras
 **Training**
 To train deep learning model using Tensorflow with Keras frontend for segmentation tasks, you need to have the data stored in a (.npy) fromat.
 Our data is currently available upon request.
 Moreover, GPU computing is required inorder to complete the training using this code.